 A New Method for Understanding How Artificial Intelligence Works

-Haydn Jones, a Los Alamos National Laboratory (LANL) scientist, along with Garrett Kenyon, a LANL scientist and New Mexico Consortium affiliate, along with colleagues, recently published a paper which was presented at the Conference on Uncertainty in Artificial Intelligence.
+Haydn Jones, a Los Alamos National Laboratory (LANL) scientist, along with Garrett Kenyon, a LANL scientist and New Mexico Consortium affiliate, along with colleagues, recently came up with a new method for understanding how artificial intelligence works and published a paper which they presented at the Conference on Uncertainty in Artificial Intelligence.

 The paper titled, If You’ve Trained One You’ve Trained Them All: Inter-Architecture Similarity Increases With Robustness, looks at characterizing the behavior of robust neural networks as well as studying network similarity.

 What are neural networks?
 Neural networks identify patterns in datasets and are utilized in applications as diverse as virtual assistants, facial recognition systems, and self-driving vehicles.

 This research looks at a new method to compare neural networks to help researchers comprehend neural network behavior.

 Neural networks perform well, but they can be fragile.
 For example, an autonomous vehicle uses a neural network to recognize a stop sign, but if there is a sticker on the sign it may make a mistake and not recognize it.
 Researchers are looking for ways to make neural networks more robust.
 One method involves “attacking” networks as they are being trained.
 The researchers purposefully introduce abnormalities and try to trick the networks, and with practice they become more difficult to trick.

 In this research, Jones and colleagues applied their new network similarity metric to adversarially trained neural networks.
 They discovered that as the severity of the attack increases, adversarial training causes neural networks in the computer vision domain to converge to very similar data representations, regardless of network architecture.